 This page provides an overview of the quickly growing catalog of full-frame L-mount lenses.
 These are mostly autofocus lenses, but selected manual focus lenses may also be included.
-APS-C L-mount lenses for cameras with smaller sensors are listed separately.
+L-mount lenses for cameras with a smaller APS-C sensor are listed separately.

 For every lens, the following major characteristics are given: